 Press comments on the book:

-Here is a selection of press reviews and interviews for this book.
-You will find further press releases on the book at https://berufebilder.de/reference / press reviews-110-luege /
+Here you will find a selection of press reviews and interviews on this book.
+You can find more press reviews on the book at https: //berufebilder.de/ reference / press-reviews-110-lie /

 - “The 110 percent completion of all tasks stands in the way of professional success rather than serving it.
 The journalist and author Simone Janson recognized that… ”–SWR.de, March 08, 2010

 - getAbstract founder Rolf-Dobelli “… recommends the book to all managers, employees and self-employed who still have enough sense of proportion to realize that they are in danger of losing it.”

 - Wirtschaftsblatt: "A new guide reveals why burnout and frustration await perfectionists far more often than fun at work and a great career."